globaldothealth/isaric-pipeline/docs/howto/conversion-fhir.md

-# How to convert between FHIR and FHIRFlat
+# How to convert between FHIR and FHIRflat

 FHIR resources can be initialised using a data dictionary:
 ```python